lino-framework/book/docs/dev/demo_fixtures.rst

 Adds master demo data.

 - :mod:`lino.modlib.users`
-  Adds fictive root users (administrators), one for each language.
+  adds fictive root users (administrators), one for each language.
 These names are being used by the online demo sites.
+  We are trying to sound realistic without actually hitting any real person.

 - :mod:`lino_xl.lib.humanlinks` creates two fictive families (Hubert & Gaby
   Frisch-Frogemuth with their children and grand-children).